MajorTom-LunarAlpha/PocketBase-category/README.md

 - **Drag collections** from the sidebar into your categories.
 - **Expand/collapse** categories by clicking their header.
 - **Remove** a category by clicking the ✖ icon.
-- Collections can be moved between categories or removed from categories by dragging them out.

 ## Technical Details